warp-ds/docs/docs/foundations/font-weights/index.md

 This difference is due to how the fonts are set up in Figma versus on the web:

 #### On the Web
-The FinnType font files are explicitly mapped to the correct `font-weight` values in CSS:
+The FinnType font files are explicitly mapped to the `font-weight` values in CSS:
 - `FinnType-Light` is used for `font-weight: 400` (regular text).
 - `FinnType-Medium` is used for `font-weight: 700` (bold text).